Manicheism

 Augustine was a herald of the consciousness-soul.
 He was horrified when he confronted anybody who reminded him that higher development initially begets egoism.
 Therefore, he combated the Manichean bishop Faustinus of Mileve (4th century A.D.).
 Similar feelings arose in the contemporaries of Faustus Andrelinos (~1462 - 1518), a friend of Erasmus of Rotterdam, and Johannes Faust (~1480-~1540).
 These three figures merged into the figure of the Faust of the Central European folklore.
 Goethe opposed this damnation with the idea of redemption in his Faust.

-internet translations from DE version below: Conversations of the Christian Community pastors W. Klein and Emil Bock with Rudolf Steiner in February 1924
+1924-02 - conversations of Christian Community pastors Emil Bock and W. Klein with Rudolf Steiner in February 1924

 The young man at Nain followed Christ as a disciple after his resurrection.
 He was not one of the twelve.